Marguerite Green, Executive Director

 In April 2019, Gabe received one of fourteen Newman’s Own Foundation fellowships and was placed in New Orleans to work with SPROUT NOLA.
 During his time at SPROUT, Gabe hopes to continue to learn about the relationship between food and communities, and eat as much okra as he can.

 Emily Mickley-Doyle, Board President, Founder of SPROUT NOLA

 Emily Mickley-Doyle earned her B.A. in Sociology from Loyola University New Orleans in 2008.
 After working in the disabilities field, HIV, and youth fields, she decided that the best way she could make a direct impact is to grow food and to make sure that others have the resources and opportunities to do the same.
 After growing market gardens throughout the city, she co-founded SPROUT NOLA in 2011.

-In addition to her work with SPROUT NOLA, Emily is the garden educator for Green Light New Orleans, an organizer for the Greater New Orleans Growers’ Alliance and Louisiana chapter of the National Young Farmers’ Coalition, and a Louisiana Master Gardener.
-She serves on the community advisory board for the the Orleans Parish Nutritional Advisory Leadership Council, and is a steering committee member of both the New Orleans Food Policy Advisory Committee and the Friends of Lafitte Greenway Growing the Greenway Committee.
+In addition to her work with SPROUT NOLA, Emily is a member of the Greater New Orleans Growers’ Alliance and Louisiana chapter of the National Young Farmers’ Coalition.
 Emily believes that veggies nourish our bodies, and flowers nourish our hearts.